-Escape the crowds and discover the Island’s tucked-away treasures this summer.
+Escape the crowds and discover the Island’s tucked-away treasures.

-To help visitors and residents spread out this summer, we have put together a list of hidden gems on the Island.
+To help visitors and residents spread out, we have put together a list of hidden gems on the Island.
 Perfect for meeting friends and family with all the fresh air and space you need.